michaeldyrynda/laravel-nullable-fields/README.md

 Often times, database fields that are not assigned values are defaulted to `null`.
 This is particularly important when creating records with foreign key constraints.

+Note, the database field must be configured to allow null.

+More recent versions of MySQL will convert the value to an empty string if the field is not configured to allow null.
+Be aware that older versions may actually return an error.

 Laravel (5.1) does not currently support automatically setting nullable database fields as `null` when the value assigned to a given attribute is empty.

 # Installation